microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 However, you can validate both the mail nickname and the display name and receive a collection of validation errors if you are only validating the prefix and suffix naming policy.

 ### [Undo-MgChatMessageReplySoftDelete](Undo-MgChatMessageReplySoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Undo-MgChatMessageSoftDelete](Undo-MgChatMessageSoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Undo-MgTeamChannelMessageReplySoftDelete](Undo-MgTeamChannelMessageReplySoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Undo-MgTeamChannelMessageSoftDelete](Undo-MgTeamChannelMessageSoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Undo-MgTeamPrimaryChannelMessageReplySoftDelete](Undo-MgTeamPrimaryChannelMessageReplySoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Undo-MgTeamPrimaryChannelMessageSoftDelete](Undo-MgTeamPrimaryChannelMessageSoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Undo-MgTeamworkDeletedTeamChannelMessageReplySoftDelete](Undo-MgTeamworkDeletedTeamChannelMessageReplySoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Undo-MgTeamworkDeletedTeamChannelMessageSoftDelete](Undo-MgTeamworkDeletedTeamChannelMessageSoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Update-MgAppCatalogTeamApp](Update-MgAppCatalogTeamApp.md)
 Update the navigation property teamsApps in appCatalogs